Aphelocoma: Behavior

 The diet consists mainly of acorns and pine nuts.
 However, grain, berries, and other fruits are often eaten as well.
 These birds can also be omnivorous; their diet can include insects, eggs and nestlings, small frogs, mice, and reptiles.
 As food-storing birds, the scrub jays demonstrate a unique episodic memory.
-They can find their food hiding places with great precision, even several days after the initial cache.
+They can find their food hiding places with great precision, from several days to six months or more after the initial cache, and are able to distinguish between perishable foods like insect larvae (for which they only hold a short memory) and non-perishable food like nuts.

 Wild Aphelocoma jays are frequent visitors at campsites and picnics and have frequently learned to eat from the hands of people where they have become accustomed to being fed.

 The nest is in a tree or a bush, sometimes quite low down.
 The nests are compact and lined with hair and fine roots with an outer diameter of about 30 cm to 60 cm.
 Usually two to four eggs are laid and incubated over 14 to 16 days.
 There are two main variations of egg shell color: green with olive markings or a paler background of grayish-white to green with red-brown markings.
 The Florida scrub jay and the Mexican jay both have cooperative breeding systems involving several 'helpers' at each nest, usually relatives of the breeding pair.

 Increased prolactin in the breeding pair leads to the expression of parental behavior and physiology.
 The source of the alloparental behavior found in helper birds has been the focus of many studies.
 A positive correlation was found between increased prolactin levels during the breeding period and helping behavior in non-breeding Aphelocoma jays.
 This suggests that helper birds do not simply respond to the calls of the young, but begin to show parental behavior even before the chicks hatch.
 These data suggest that natural selection may be acting on cooperative breeding in Aphelocoma jays and New World jays in general because the birds are reacting to more than just an environmental stimulus.
 Studies have also been done on Florida scrub jays (Aphelocoma coerulescens) and results have confirmed the hypothesis that increased prolactin levels are correlated with an increase in parental behavior in helper birds.
 Scrub jays are members of the family Corvidae, which are considered the most intelligent of the birds and among the most intelligent of all animals.

 Aphelocoma jays are quite vocal and have a huge range of sounds and calls; common calls include a cheek, cheek, cheek and a guttural churring krr'r'r'r'r.
 Aphelocoma jays are also, like all other jays, often quite aggressive, antagonistic at feeding areas and sometimes regarded as a nuisance.